 |Average Cap width (CM)||15|

 Can have a barrel shaped or parallel off white stem overlaid with a mesh that is lighter towards the cap.

-No poisonous mushrooms look similar, all the poisonous Boletus such as the Satans Boletus are either very red in the flesh or sponge, or stain blue immediately on cutting.
+No poisonous mushrooms look similar, all the poisonous Boletes such as the Devil’s Bolete (Rubroboletus satanas) are either very red in the flesh or sponge, or stain blue immediately on cutting.

 Olive brown.
 Subfusiform.